Want to learn how to get subscribers on YouTube?

 - Visit a YouTube Channel

-You can make either of these actions mandatory by toggling the Make Mandatory option as well as allow people to enter daily.
+You can make either of these actions mandatory by toggling the Make Mandatory option and allowing people to enter daily.

 But these are just the default actions for this particular giveaway template.
 RafflePress has many other ways you can let people enter your giveaway.
 Further actions include: